|

 Location

-The Redford property is located on the west coast of Vancouver Island near Ucluelet, British Columbia and consists of 26 claims with a surface area of 10,821 ha.
+Logan has a 100% interest in the Redford property which is located on the west coast of Vancouver Island near Ucluelet, British Columbia and consists of 26 claims with a surface area of 10,821 ha.
 The property is accessible by several roads and is ideally situated close to nearby communities and labour supply including Port Alberni, roughly 80km to the northeast.
 Deep water port facilities are also located adjacent to the Redford property and offer access to shipping routes to Asia.

 2011 Exploration